johnjhacking/Buffer-Overflow-Guide/README.md

 ![image](https://github.com/planetxort/Buffer-Overflow-Guide/blob/master/buffer-overflow-attacks.png)
 # Buffer Overflow Guide
-This is a Bufferflow Guide, inspired by TheCyberMentor's Buffer Overflow tutorial: [Buffer Overflows Made Easy](https://www.youtube.com/watch?v=qSnPayW6F7U&list=PLLKT__MCUeix3O0DPbmuaRuR_4Hxo4m3G)
+Bufferflow Guide, inspired by TheCyberMentor's Buffer Overflow tutorial: [Buffer Overflows Made Easy](https://www.youtube.com/watch?v=qSnPayW6F7U&list=PLLKT__MCUeix3O0DPbmuaRuR_4Hxo4m3G)

 # Background:
-This repository is meant to be supplemental information based on TheCyberMentor's walkthrough.
+This repository is supplemental information based on TheCyberMentor's walkthrough.
 I created this guide with the intent to provide step-by-step written instructions, and hopefully provide greater insight or additional confidence in your pursuit to learn this technique.
-I believe that notetaking can be a difficult for many individuals, therefore the goal of this repository is to consolidate steps into a reference sheet, and provide the scripts used in TheCyberMentor's video series.
-All credit for the scripts go to TheCyberMentor.
-The only changes I made to the scripts were morale-building naming conventions and providing an additional script for Linux buffer-overflows.
-The beauty of this repository is that it can be cloned to your linux machine (removing the need for manually typing out python scripts), and utilized as a reference if you forget any of the steps in TheCyberMentor's Walkthrough (or cloned before watching his video series)
+I believe that notetaking can be difficult for many individuals, therefore the goal of this repository is to consolidate steps into a reference sheet and provide the scripts used in TheCyberMentor's video series.
+All credit for the scripts goes to TheCyberMentor.
+The only changes I made to the scripts were morale-building naming conventions and providing an additional methodology for Linux Buffer Overflows.
+The beauty of this repository is that you can clone it to your Linux machine (removing the need for manually typing out python scripts) and utilize it as a reference if you forget any of the steps in TheCyberMentor's Walkthrough (or cloned before watching his video series)

 # Assumed Knowledge
 1. Lab Setup
 2. An understanding of Network adapters and communication between Windows/Linux
-3. Basic understanding of Metasploit, Python and Shells
+3. Basic knowledge of Metasploit, Python, and Shells
-4. You have at least watched TheCyberMentor's Video Series, or you have a baseline level of buffer overflow understanding
+4. You have watched TheCyberMentor's Video Series, or you have a baseline level of buffer overflow understanding
 5. Enumeration Methodology (Linux and Windows)
-6. Basic Usage of Immunity Debugger
+6. Immunity Debugger

 # Tools needed:
 1. Kali Linux